Physician Assistant, M.M.S.

 Applications completed and verified by CASPA will not be reviewed without the supplemental fee or appropriate fee waiver.

-A limited number of processing fee waivers will be available for applicants experiencing severe financial hardship.
+A limited number of processing fee waivers are available for applicants experiencing severe financial hardship.
 To be considered for a fee waiver, applicants must email a request to pasupplemental@slu.edu.
 The request should outline the reasons for the request and the nature of the financial hardship.
 Requests must be emailed by July 31 to be considered.

 Application Deadline